T of C

 (Return)

-Changing modality of the six sections of Guangling San
+Changing modality of the six divisions of Guangling San

 Interestingly, the flatted thirds listed in the previous footnote all occur in the opening two divisions and again in division five.
-This is particularly interesting because of the argument by Wang Shixiang that the central sections of the surviving melody are the most ancient, perhaps even dating from before the Tang dynasty.
-He also seems to suggest that the outer sections were gradually added during the Tang and/or later.
-Is it significant that these flatted thirds not seem to occur in
+This is particularly interesting because of the argument by Wang Shixiang that the central divisions of the surviving melody are the most ancient, perhaps even dating from before the Tang dynasty.
+He also seems to suggest that the sectionsi in the outer divisions were gradually added during the Tang and/or later.
+Is it significant that these flatted thirds not seem to occur in You Lan,

 and yet this is a modal characteristic often found in SQMP pieces (particularly those like Guangling San using a shang mode).